maheshsoundar/mldeveloper/README.md

 #with timestep 1.
 #seed- seed for reproducibility.

- get_all_df() - Read files seperately into train, test and validation dataframes as specified by seperate list of file names for test and/or validation.Only needed if they need to be seperately provided
+ get_all_df() - Read files seperately into train, test and validation dataframes as specified by seperate list of file names for test and/or validation.Only needed if they need to be seperately provided.
+Parameters - #extension - default'.txt'.
+Extension of files to be read.
-Returns: train , test and validation dataframes.
+Returns: train, test and validation dataframes.

  get_all_data() - Read all the files which satisfy the extension in the given filepath into a dataframe.
+Parameters - #extension - default'.txt'.
+Extension of files to be read.
 Returns: the dataframe with read content.

 (ii) MLFilter